Dylan-DPC-zz/hash-verifier/README.md

 php artisan vendor:publish --provider="Dpc\HashVerifier\AuthValidatorServiceProvider"
 ```

 This will create a `validator.php` in your config folder.
-The key indicates the attribute in your `User` table where you are storing the nonce.

 > Do not use your secret directly in config file.
 Instead fetch it from the `.env` or server environment variables.